margaretmf/margaretmf.github.io/innovation-images&sounds.md

 (5) American flags in front of houses, blowing with the wind

 ### **Sounds** ###
-(1) The clickity clask of the dishes clanking in the Thursday morning dishwasher (2) The air blowing in the bathroom
+(1) The clickity clack of the dishes clanking in the Thursday morning dishwasher (2) The air blowing in the bathroom
 (3) The sound of a Irish-Scottish accent
 (4) A heart in the morning filled with love for all humanity